Plants like catnip and cat mint should be the first choice for gardeners with cats - and you can grow catnip yourself at home!

 It's a well-known fact that the majority of cats love cat mint (Nepeta x mussinii) and catnip (Nepeta cataria).
 Here's our essential catnip growing guide for this wonderful feline-friendly herb...

 Catnip is easy to find in the spring.
 Most garden centres sell it, along with other herbs.
 Mail-order nurseries are also a good source.
 However, be sure that you do not buy an ornamental catnip by mistake - it's no use to cats!

-Growing from seed
+Growing catnip from seed

 Start the seed in two-inch pots, using sterile potting mix.
-Moisten the soil mix, press the seeds lightly down and cover with a tiny bit of mix.
+Moisten the soil mix, press the seeds lightly down, and cover with a tiny bit of mix.
 Cover the pots with plastic, and keep warm.

 Catnip can survive long periods of drought once it is growing well.
 In fact, this can intensify the aroma by concentrating the essential elements that sends cats mad.

 Harvesting and storing catnip

 When completely dried up and crunchy, crumble the leaves into a paper bag and throw away the stems.
-Store in plastic bags safely locked away - if they're easiy accessible your cat will do its utmost to get at it!
+Store in plastic bags safely locked away - if they're easily accessible your cat will do its utmost to get at it!

 This dried catnip can then be stuffed into toys or rubbed on scratch posts for renewed interest.